bbc/hive-ci/_documentation/03-02-ios-plugin.md

 ## Prerequisites

-[XCode](https://developer.apple.com/xcode/) and [libimobiledevice](http://www.libimobiledevice.org/) need to be installed as these are used for communicating with the attached devices.
+[XCode](https://developer.apple.com/xcode/), [libimobiledevice](http://www.libimobiledevice.org/) and [ideviceinstaller](https://github.com/libimobiledevice/ideviceinstaller) need to be installed as these are used for communicating with the attached devices.
+Note that the currently released version of `libimobiledevice` (1.2.0) no longer works with recent versions of XCode and so it is necessary to installed from Github using (for example) `brew install --HEAD libimobiledevice`.

 A developer certificate and provisioning profile are required to install and run apps on the device.